Subgraph Permutation Equivariant Networks: Subgraph Permutation Equivariant Networks (SPEN)

+In this work we consider graphs as concrete graphs and utilise sub-concrete graphs in our framework.
+The sub-graphs are extracted as $k$-ego network sub-graphs.
+This leads us to define the graphs and sub-graphs.

-\begin{definition} A \textit{Concrete Graph} $G$ is a finite set of nodes $\mathcal{V}(G) \subset \mathbb{N}$ and a set of edges $\mathcal{E}(G) \subset \mathcal{V}(G) \times \mathcal{V}(G)$. \end{definition}
+\begin{definition} A \textit{Concrete Graph} \citep{de2020natural} $G$ is a finite set of nodes $\mathcal{V}(G) \subset \mathbb{N}$ and a set of edges $\mathcal{E}(G) \subset \mathcal{V}(G) \times \mathcal{V}(G)$. \end{definition}

-The set of node ids may be non-contiguous and we make use of this here as we extract overlapping sub-graphs when performing the local updates.
-The same underlying graph can be given in may forms by a permutation of the ordering of the natural numbers of the nodes.
+The set of node ids may be non-contiguous and we make use of this here as we extract overlapping sub-graphs and perform the graph update function on this bag of sub-graphs.
+The natural numbers of the nodes are essential for representing the graphs in a computer, but hold no actual information about the underlying graph.
+Therefore, the same underlying graph can be given in may forms by a permutation of the ordering of the natural numbers of the nodes.
+Throughout the paper we refer to concrete graphs as graphs to minimise notation.